jonathan-vella/architecting-for-success/104-Enterprise-Grade-Kubernetes/wds/student guide/CaseStudy.md

 1. Ensure that Azure admins utilize best practices when accessing the Azure resources and that all logins are logged for identity theft analysis activities.
 2. Kubernetes administrators must authenticate to the cluster using their AAD credentials.
-3. Kubernetes authorization on resource level (i.e namepsace) should be managed through an Identity provider.
+3. Kubernetes authorization on resource level (i.e namespace) should be managed through an Identity provider.

 ### Operations